jpdarela/LuaEnv/README.md

 # LuaEnv - Lua Environment Management for Windows

 Under development.
+Contributions are welcome!

-A Lua environment management system for Windows that provides automated installation, building, and configuration of Lua and LuaRocks using the Microsoft Visual C++ (MSVC) toolchain.
+A Lua environment management system for Windows that provides automated building, installation, and configuration of Lua using the Microsoft Visual C++ (MSVC) toolchain.
 LuaEnv enables developers to easily manage multiple Lua installations with different versions and build configurations while providing integration with C/C++ development workflows.
+Luarocks binaries are download and installed/configured automatically.
+The system supports environment isolation through a UUID-based registry system.

+Note: Each Lua installation is set with an independent instalation of Luarocks.
+This is probably not the best approach, but it is the simplest one for now.
+The LuaRocks installation is done automatically during the Lua installation process.
+This means that each Lua installation has its own LuaRocks executable, which can be useful for testing different versions of LuaRocks with different versions of Lua.

+Note: The system supports working version of Lua (5.4) and LuaRocks > 3.9.0

+Note: Older versions of Lua (5.1, 5.2, 5.3) are not supported by the system but can be integrated in the future.

+Note: Check the [TODO.md](./TODO.md) file for the current development status and future plans.

 # Table of Contents